skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 would suffer at the hands of the Alidians.
 If you want to help win this war, go and bring me one last child. "

-Eomer figures out pretty much where the wizard is.
+Eomier figures out pretty much where the wizard is.
 He nonchalantly chats to the wizard, wanders over to the workbench, and starts tossing and knocking over the stuff on the table.
-Eomer pulls the leg out from the table and knocks it all over.
-The wizard appears near Eomer and Enoch suddenly can't move.
+Eomier pulls the leg out from the table and knocks it all over.
+The wizard appears near Eomier and Enoch suddenly can't move.
 Enoch held, Thordek trying to figure out what is wrong with him, starts shaking him trying to get him to wake up.

 The battle with the wizard begins.
 The wizard casts magic missile at the them.
-Eomer and Skeeve fight him.
+Eomier and Skeeve fight him.
 Thu'fir picks up one of the kids and runs from the room with him.
 Skeeve has been seriously wounded by the magic missiles, but summons his strength and casts lightning on the wizard.
 The wizard is thrown back, badly injured.
 He responds by